lguzzon-scratchbook/gdb/README.md

 For more details on contributing, check out our [Contributing Guidelines](https://github.com/estebanrfp/gdb/blob/main/CONTRIBUTING.md).

+## License

+### Project License

+The minified builds of GenosDB (GDB) are provided free of charge (`Freeware`) for both personal and commercial use.
+You are welcome to integrate these builds into your applications without cost.

+However, the source code for GenosDB is proprietary and is not available under an open-source license.
+You do not have the right to decompile, reverse-engineer, or modify the core source code.

-## Licenses
+### Third-Party Licenses

-This project includes third-party dependencies with their respective licenses.
-For detailed information, see the [Licenses page](https://github.com/estebanrfp/gdb/blob/main/THIRD_PARTY_LICENSES.md).
+This project includes third-party dependencies with their own respective licenses.
+For detailed information, see the [Third-Party Licenses page](https://github.com/estebanrfp/gdb/blob/main/THIRD_PARTY_LICENSES.md).

-The source code of this project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-For more information, see the [LICENSE](https://github.com/estebanrfp/gdb/blob/main/LICENSE) file.

 ## Maintenance